 The College/Career Center provides extensive testing and financial aid information and assistance for researching careers and colleges.
 This information is available in various forms including books, CDs and computer online and software programs.

-Please go to this MCPS site to see schedules for MAP-R, Alternate Science, Advanced Placement Exams, and more.
+Schedules for MAP-R, Alternate Science, Advanced Placement Exams, and more can be found here.

 MC Adult Literacy-GED Program

 The GED Tests measure your knowledge and academic skills against those of today's traditional high school graduates.
 It is a standardized high school equivalency examination taken for a Maryland High School diploma.
 The GED consists of four tests (Math, Science, Social Studies, and Reasoning through Language Arts) and requires 7 hours and 5 minutes to complete.
 After you have passed the GED Tests, you will be awarded a Maryland High School Diploma by the State Board of Education.

 To be eligible to take the GED Tests, candidates must be: